Now is the best time to become a ghost hunter. Here’s why, and how to make the most of it.

 Today, events are usually smaller and more focused.
 They’re usually at sites with extraordinary ghostly anomalies, too.

 When Barry Fitzgerald (of GHI) is a guest at an event, it’s likely to be interesting.
 Dustin Pari is another investigator whose integrity I trust.
-And, the Klinge brothers are still innovators in the field, who speak honestly about ghost hunting.
+And, the Klinge brothers are still innovators in the field.
+They speak honestly about ghost hunting.
 All of them are worth listening to, at events.

 That’s a very short list.
 I’m sure I could add another dozen links.
 But, they’re the people that come to mind, immediately, when I think about reliable ghost-related events.